★ Save $25 on your inspection use code SAVE25 when you book online - Schedule now

 Inspector Insight: New Builds Aren't Automatically Immune

 Many buyers assume new construction homes in Frisco don’t have HVAC concerns.
-However, we frequently see:
+However, inspectors frequently observe:

 • Poor duct sealing